ae6rt/decap/README.md

 ...
 ```

-where the aftomato AWS credentials are configured in $HOME/.aws/credentials thusly
+where the decap AWS credentials are configured in $HOME/.aws/credentials thusly

 ```
-[aftomato]
+[decap]
 aws_access_key_id = <your access key>
 aws_secret_access_key = <your secret>
 region=us-west-1